engregiscardoso/IoTBIO-Codes-and-Dataset/README.md

 - `Data_Samples.csv`: Contains the experimental data used for the analysis.

-The structure of `biodegradation_data.csv` is as follows:
+The structure of `Data_Samples.csv` is as follows:

 | Column Name     | Description                                  |
 |-----------------|----------------------------------------------|